thuang86714/Personal-Life-Recap/2024/2024_YearEndRecap.md

 # Year End Review
 ##TL;DR
-- Start working as Software Engineer, and soon move from ViewSonic to Trend Micro
+- Start working as Software Engineer, and soon moved from ViewSonic to Trend Micro
 - 2 week trip to Japan, with my girlfriend
     ![Japan Trip](./assets/UniversityOfTokyoGingo.jpg)
 - Lost 12kg by 10 months of diet and exercise